Yes: In Florida, a Divorce Attorney’s Fees Can Now Be Recovered

 Florida Law Aims to Place Both Parties at Equal Access to Legal Counsel.

 In all cases, the award of Orlando divorce attorney fees and costs is within the discretion of the court.
-The Kramer Law Firm is ethically bound to represent your interests, and this includes protecting you from undue fees and costs assigned to your case.
+The New Future Divorce & Family Law Firm is ethically bound to represent your interests, and this includes protecting you from undue fees and costs assigned to your case.
 Our law firm offers payment plans that may help ease to costs of your case.

 When we review the circumstances of your case, we will discuss the Orlando divorce attorney fees offered by our firm so you will know the anticipated charges and the time expected to resolve your case.